askonomm/bruno/README.md

 curl -s https://raw.githubusercontent.com/askonomm/bruno/master/install.sh | bash -s
 ```

-You can then run Bruno as `./bruno`, given that the Bruno executable is in the current workign directory.
+You can then run Bruno as `./bruno`, given that the Bruno executable is in the current working directory.

 ### Globally